krigjo25/console-pizzaPy-py/README.md

 # PizzaPy
 An Application to read csv file, using Tabulate for a better readability.

-The application was implemented as a CS50 assignment Please respect, and keep the [Academic Honesty Policy](https://cs50.harvard.edu/x/2023/honesty/) in mind.
+The application was implemented as a CS50 assignment.<br>
+Please respect, and keep the [Academic Honesty Policy](https://cs50.harvard.edu/x/2023/honesty/) in mind.

 A demo can be watched at [Demo : PizzaPy](https://cs50.harvard.edu/python/2022/psets/6/pizza/)